mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 of such port mappings, the concentrator can start opening bidirectional streams to forward inbound connections as well as sending IP packets containing inbound UDP connections in QUIC datagrams.

+# Joining a tunneling session {#sec-joining}

+Joining a tunneling session allows pausing and resuming tunneled bytestreams from one QUIC connection to the other.
+The messages used for this purpose are described in {{sec-session-format}}.
+A dedicated unidirectional stream is used to convey these messages and establish the negotiation of a tunneling session.
+This negotiation MUST NOT take place more than once per QUIC connection.

 # Messages format